Xeway/ERC/README.md

 The contract inherently supports multiple buyers for a single option issuance.
 This is achieved by using ERC-1155 tokens for representing the options.
 When a buyer buys a fraction of the option issuance, he receives ERC-1155 tokens that represent the fraction of the option issuance.
 These tokens can be exchanged between users, and are used for exercising the option.
 With this mechanism, a buyer can decide to exercise only a fraction of what he bought.

+The contract implements `allowed` array, which can be used to restrict the addresses that can buy the option issuance.
+This can be useful if two users agreed for an option off-chain and they want to create it on-chain.
+This prevents the risk that between the creation of the contract and the purchase by the second user, an on-chain user has already bought the contract.

 ## Security Considerations

 Contract contains `exerciseWindowStart` and `exerciseWindowEnd` data points.
 These define the determined time range for the buyer to exercise options.
 When the current time is greater than `exerciseWindowEnd`, the buyer won't be able to exercise and the seller will be able to retrieve any remaining collateral.